nvimdev/dope/README.md

 ### How to config keymap

-In fernvim there has some apis can make it easy. all apis define in `core/keymap.lua`.
+In cosynvim there has some apis can make it easy. all apis define in `core/keymap.lua`.

 ```lua
 keymap.map -- function to generate keymap by vim.keymap.set